undergroundwires/AsyncClipboardService/README.md

 Feel free to contribute to the project.

-It only supports :
+What works so far is :
  - Text reading/writing
  - Unicode bytes reading/writing
-- and FileDropList reading/writing
+ - FileDropList reading/writing

 However it's pretty simple to extend it for other clipboard formats.
 Just take a look at [Readers](./src/AsyncWindowsClipboard/Modifiers/Readers) and [Writers](./src/AsyncWindowsClipboard/Modifiers/Writers) in project and create your own easily.

 ## License